andstor/text-generation/README.md

 # text-generation
-> Generation script for generating text with LLMs
+> Generation script(s) for generating text with LLMs

 ## Description
 This repository contains scripts for generating text with language models.
 The scripts are designed to be used with the Hugging Face `transformers` library and the `datasets` library.
 Accelerate is used to speed up the generation process.